oakindeji1/Palmora-Group-HR-Analysis/README.md

 1. Replace missing gender with 'Undisclosed'
 2. Remove employees with Null/blanks salaries (ex-employees)
 3. Remove entries with Null/blanks departments
+4. Removed Duplicates values
-4. Unpivot the bonus rules into a usable format for computations.
+5. Unpivot the bonus rules into a usable format for computations.
-5. Clean Column Names by
+6. Clean Column Names by
    a.
 Rename: Attribute to Rating
    b.
 Value → Bonus_Percentage
-6. Created new tables for distinct columns of Gender,Department, Location, and Rating and adding index to them
+7. Created new tables for distinct columns of Gender,Department, Location, and Rating and adding index to them
 #### Index tables
 - Gender
 <img width="883" height="395" alt="image" src="https://github.com/user-attachments/assets/72d7f966-793a-4a37-bd91-36d44f7b263c" />